 - Canopy without any damage?

-- o Risers without damage?
+- Risers without damage?

-- o Maillons (quick links) closed tight?
+- Maillons (quick links) closed tight?

 - Stitching of the main lines near the risers o.k.?

-- o All main lines run free from the riser to the canopy?
+- All main lines run free from the riser to the canopy?
 Brake lines free?

-Before putting on the harnesses:
+Before putting on the harness:

-- Warm up your engine. - o Test engine to deliver full power and stop the engine before clipping in the risers. - Rescue/reserve handle and deployment pins secure? - Buckles (leg-, front riser) by passenger closed? - Buckles (leg-, front riser) by pilot closed? - Main carabineers attached and properly closed?
+- Warm up your engine and stop the engine before clipping in the risers. - Rescue/reserve handle and deployment pins secure? - Buckles (leg-, front riser) closed? - Main carabineers attached and properly closed?